openspending/community.openspending.org/resources/osi/executive-summary.md

 	<li><strong>Budgets</strong></li>
 	<li>Spending - crucially, at <strong> transaction level</strong></li>
 	<li> Procurement</li>
+	<li><a href="http://openspending.org/resources/osi/other-handy-datasets.html">Other Useful Datasets</a></li>
 </ul>

 This should be:
+* proactively released
 * [machine readable](machinereadfaq.html).
 * Available at international (e.g. EU farm subsisides), national and local levels.

+It should also be stated that no amount of proactive release can replace the need for Freedom of Information requests, which remain of prime importance.

 ### Key Obstacles in Preventing Re-use of the Data